Vienna, Virginia: History

-20th century

 A permanent black elementary school was built, and was later named for its long-time principal, Louise Archer.
 In fall 1965, Fairfax County Public Schools were completely desegregated.

 Geography

 Vienna lies in the Piedmont approximately 5.5 mi southwest of the Potomac River.
 Wolftrap Creek, a tributary of nearby Difficult Run, flows north from its source in the eastern part of town.
 The Bear Branch of Accotink Creek, a Potomac tributary, flows south from its source in the southern part of town.
 Located in Northern Virginia on Interstate 66, Vienna is 12 mi west of Washington, D.C., and 2 mi northeast of Fairfax, the county seat.

 According to the U.S. Census Bureau, the town has a total area of 4.4 mi2, all of it land.
 As a suburb of Washington, D.C., Vienna is a part of both the Washington metropolitan area and the larger Washington–Baltimore combined statistical area.
-It is bordered on all sides by other Washington suburbs, including: Wolf Trap to the north, Tysons Corner to the northeast, Dunn Loring to the east, Merrifield to the south, and Oakton to the west.
+It is bordered on all sides by other Washington suburbs, including Wolf Trap to the north, Tysons Corner to the northeast, Dunn Loring to the east, Merrifield to the south, and Oakton to the west.
 These communities are unincorporated, and portions of them lie in ZIP codes with Vienna postal addresses despite lying outside the town's borders.